elis1386/Naapurillisuus/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # Naapurillisuus
+This project was created a team by 3 during the study in Buseness College of Helsinki.

-# Работа с git
+# Working with git

-Пушим все в ветку develop !  /git push /
+Pash all first to develop !  /git push /
-Заходим в github  свой кабинет и делаем пул реквест в develop  и мержем его.

-Забираем изменения из ветки develop /git pull origin develop/

-Затем переходим на нашу ветку разработки. Теперь для синхронизации с веткой develop /git merge develop/
+When want to pull last changes from develop dp: git pull(from develop) Then in your github account do- git merge develop

-# Firebase deploy
+# Firebase hosting deploy
+in main branch after save all chages, chek does everything working good.
+Do ng serve.
+If all done  do -
 ng build
 firebase deploy